 Note: if you are coming to the NSBLA office to pay a renewal fee, you must have a check or the exact amount to be paid.
-The NSBLA office does not accept credit payments or have the ability to make change.
+The NSBLA office does not accept credit payments or have the ability to make changes.

 Professional Development (PDH) Requirements

 Below are some key points to keep in mind when selecting a course for PDH hours:

 - The Board has final authority with respect to approval of courses and credits and does not pre-approve courses.

 - The course should cover professional development for the purpose of keeping apprised of advancements and new developments in the professional service areas as defined by Neb.
 Rev. Stat. § 81-8,184(5) or ethics.

 - A maximum of six (6) PDH may be reported as self-study.
-Self-study activities are defined in Board Rule 6.4 as including reading professional journals, periodicals, or professional-oriented books; and visits to sites for observation of landscape architecture projects, research projects, ecological or land restoration projects, and natural environmental areas.
+Self-study activities are defined in Board Rule 6.4 as reading professional journals, periodicals, or professional-oriented books; and visiting sites for observation of landscape architecture projects, research projects, ecological or land restoration projects, and natural environmental areas.

 - One PDH is equivalent to at least 50 minutes of instruction;